HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

 ## Enabling SSO between HCL Leap and HCL DX in Kubernetes

+You can enable Single Sign-On (SSO) between HCL Leap and HCL DX in Kubernetes using the [Lightweight Third-Party Authentication (LTPA)](#implementing-ltpa-sso) or the modern [OpenID Connect (OIDC)](#implementing-oidc-sso) protocol.

-### Using LTPA
+### Implementing LTPA SSO

-This guide explains how to enable Single Sign-On (SSO) between HCL DX and HCL Leap on Kubernetes using Lightweight Third-Party Authentication (LTPA).
+This guide explains how to enable SSO between HCL DX and HCL Leap on Kubernetes using LTPA.
 The process works by sharing a single LTPA encryption key between the DX and Leap pods.
 By storing this common key in a Kubernetes Secret, both applications can trust each other's login tokens, allowing users to sign in once and access both platforms seamlessly.

-#### Implementing LTPA SSO

-Refer to the following steps to enable Lightweight Third-Party Authentication (LTPA) Single Sign-On (SSO) between Leap and DX in Kubernetes.
-These steps are based on [a community post](https://support.hcltechsw.com/community?id=community_blog&sys_id=ba541e4b1b820614f37655352a4bcbc4){target="_blank"} in HCLSoftware Community.
+The following steps are based on [a community post](https://support.hcltechsw.com/community?id=community_blog&sys_id=ba541e4b1b820614f37655352a4bcbc4){target="_blank"} from the HCLSoftware Community:

 1. Ensure both DX and Leap use an identical user registry configuration.
     - For DX, please refer to the doc on [User Registry Options](../../../get_started/plan_deployment/traditional_deployment/user_registry_consideration/plan_ureg_ov.md) for details.